 Get the Bed Off the Ground

 For small bedrooms, consider getting the bed off the ground which will give you space underneath for a desk, reading nook, dresser or extra storage space.
 The space-saving design of this loft bed gives you plenty of options for ways to use the space below.
-Check out 10 more genius bed ideas for small bedrooms.

 Go Vertical with Storage

 Pegboard isn’t just for the garage or workshop.
 Use pegboard in a child’s small bedroom and attach wire baskets and caddies to store toys, art supplies, crafts and other accessories.
-Try these 14 ideas and tips for organizing with pegboard.

 Use Light, Neutral Colors

 When it comes to color, light neutrals help open up small bedrooms and make them appear larger.
 For a color that can work in a nursery all the way to a teen bedroom, try Mild Blue from Sherwin-Williams.
 It’s a light blueish-gray that looks fresh with many accent colors and decor styles.
-Make a small room look bigger with these 15 ideas.

 Save Space With Corner Storage

-Go for Cubbies with Bins and Baskets
+Kids Room Storage Cubbies with Bins and Baskets

 Use Up Wall Space

 Take advantage of empty wall space by adding floating shelves or spice rack shelves to work as a bookshelf or picture ledge.
 Whether you build them yourself or invest in these floating wall shelves, try adding one or several for some extra storage space.
-Learn how to build a floating shelf with secret drawer.

 Don’t Go Overboard with the Desk